zammad/zammad-documentation/install-centos.rst

 SeLinux & Firewalld
 ===================

-On Centos SeLinu 6 Firewalld are possibly enabled.
+On Centos SeLinux & Firewalld are possibly enabled.
-To get efverything work you have to use teh follwoing commands:
+To get everything work you have to use the following commands:

 ::